Van Pelt Library Services for Patrons with Disabilities

 - For help in retrieving books and periodicals from the stacks please contact Jonathan Segal or Lori Rowland.

-Library Workstations: Wheelchair-accessible computer workstations are located in the Goldstein Undergraduate Study Center on the ground floor and on the first floor of the Van Pelt-Dietrich Library Center at the Reference desk, and in the Microtext/Current Periodicals area.
+Library Workstations: Wheelchair-accessible computer workstations are located in the Goldstein Undergraduate Study Center on the ground floor and on the first floor of the Van Pelt-Dietrich Library Center in the Microtext/Current Periodicals area.

 NOTE:This room is located in the Goldstein Undergraduate Center.
 It is restricted to Penn Card holders and is always locked.
 The staff at the Rosengarten Reserve desk will unlock the door so you can gain access to the workstations.